motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 ## Devcontainers and VSCode Integration
 ### Container Image
-The cental piece to all of this is the container.
-It provides the consistent enviroment for anyone working on your project.
+The central piece to all of this is the container.
+It provides the consistent environment for anyone working on your project.
 It ensures repeatability and avoids issues with developer's machines being different.
 The integration VSCode provides for containers is through the `devcontainer.json` file found in:

 ```bash
 .vscode/devcontainer.json